-Aetna modified CPB 0863 governing nerve block coverage, effective February 27, 2026.
-Here's what billing teams need to do.
+Aetna modified CPB 0863 covering nerve blocks, effective February 27, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table